lmoss/onesharp/_sources/index.md

 Much of the action in this book is in the exercises.
 So for a student working on their own, it would be important to do a fair number of them and also to have be able to talk to others about their solutions.
 I hope that the book would be useful that way.

-Overall, there is enough material for a course, but probably one would would want to supplement it based on the interests of the students and instructor.
-At the same time, the topic of computability has many connections and developments, far too many for an "invitation" book.
+Overall, there will eventually enough material for a one-semester course.
+It is likely that an intstuctor would would want to choose some part of the material here based on their own interests and experience, and also on who exactly their students are.
+The book is designed with this in mind.
+Probably everyone should use the basic material on ```1#```, but after that there are various ways to go.
+The topic of computability has many connections and developments, far too many for an "invitation" book.
 My hope is that instructors would use this book for part of their courses and to provide other material as well.

 ## Artwork